Diverse Careers, Broad Perspectives: New Members Join A&S Board

 Alexander Kadish ’01

-Alex Kadish is an executive director and private wealth advisor with Morgan Stanley Private Wealth Management, that company’s ultra-high net worth wealth management division, where he is also a family wealth director and director in global sports and entertainment.
+Alex Kadish is an Executive Director at Morgan Stanley.
 Before joining Morgan Stanley in 2016, Kadish held positions at J.P.
 Morgan Securities, Jefferies & Company and Citigroup Smith Barney.
 A member of the finance committee for the Los Angeles-based nonprofit United Friends of the Children, Kadish and his wife, Alexa, live in Manhattan Beach, California, with their two sons.
 The Alexandra C. and Alexander H. ’01 Kadish Endowed Scholarship in A&S supports first-year students.

 Barbara Kurman G’79, P’07, P’11